lammps/lammps/doc/src/atom_style.rst

 The *electron* style is part of the USER-EFF package for :doc:`electronic force fields <pair_eff>`.

-The *dpd* style is part of the USER-DPD package for dissipative particle dynamics (DPD).
+The *dpd* style is part of the DPD-REACT package for dissipative particle dynamics (DPD).

 The *edpd*\ , *mdpd*\ , and *tdpd* styles are part of the USER-MESODPD package